 Population DynamicsDEB theory has been set up for the purpose to specify (and understand) rules for how individuals interact with the environment that, in combination with models for environmental dynamics, determine population and ecosystem dynamics.
 Models for environmental dynamics should specify substrate dynamics (including transport and geochemical transformations), and the (micro)-climate (temperature and, in terrestrial environments, the dynamics of water).
-Given the DEB and environment models, population dynamics can be seen as an advanced book-keeping exercise which affects survival probabilities; ageing is rarely the cause of death of small-bodied species in natural populations, but still is important in population models to guarantee that individuals do not stay forever in the population.
+Given the DEB and environment models, population dynamics can be seen as an advanced book-keeping exercise which 'determines survival probabilities; ageing is rarely the cause of death of small-bodied species in natural populations, but still is important in population models to guarantee that individuals do not stay forever in the population.
 It sets a maximum to the memory of populations: population dynamics not only depends on the present state of the population (and environment), but also on its state in the (recent) past.
 This latter is usually taken into account by extending the states of individuals (e.g. including the ageing process and reserve).
 The book-keeping exercise is complex and, in practice, one is forced to apply a number of simplifications that raise problems by themselves.
 To structure the book-keeping, the (vector-valued) state of individuals is called the i-state (e.g. age, maturity, reserve, structure, reproduction buffer), and that of the population the p-state, i.e. the numbers of individuals with a given i-state for all possible values of i-states.

 Population dynamics is typically seen in the light of the ultimate aim of ecology: the understanding of ecosystem dynamics.
 Ecosystems are a (large) set of interacting populations, the most important interaction being nutrient recycling.
-Predation-prey dynamics attracted a lot of attention in the literature, but its ecological significance in this context is limited by the difficulty of selecting just two players from a complex interplay: if predator dynamics depends on prey availability, why does this not apply to prey dynamics?
+Predation-prey dynamics attracted a lot of attention in the literature, but its ecological significance in this context is limited by the difficulty of selecting just two players from a complex interplay: if predator dynamics depends on prey availability, why would this not apply to prey dynamics?
 These models typically just count numbers of individuals in a population, ignoring properties of individuals, which classify them as unstructured population models, to differentiate them from (physiologically) structured population models.
 Models that assume homogeneous (well-mixed) space are called spatially implicit, to differentiate them from spatially explicit models.
 Spatially implicit models are typically used to analyse model properties, not to produce realistic predictions.
 The analysis can focus on transient behaviour, i.e. population-trajectories (functions of the p-state as functions of time), or asympotic (i.e. very long term) behaviour.
 The study of asympotic behaviour as function of parameter values is called bifurcation analysis.